-In relation to liabilities, the cost of borrowing with different counterparties has been managed allowing a strong treasury position to continue in 2018.
-The indebtedness capacity of the ICF is determined by the annual budgetary law.
-In accordance with these limits, the ICF can capture resources other than through any modality, either for contracts with public and/or private financial institutions or for issuance and private placement of securities in the capital markets.
-In this regard, we should point out that the resources of the ICF do not generate a deficit or debt to the Generalitat of Catalonia.
+The ICF's borrowing capacity is determined by the annual budget law.
+Respecting these limits, the ICF can raise funds through any modality, either through contracts with public and/or private financial entities or through private issues and placements of securities in the capital markets.
+In this regard, it should be noted that the ICF's resources do not generate a deficit or debt for the Generalitat de Catalunya.

-On the other hand, and despite the impact on reserves that has been the first application of Bank of Spain Circular 4/0217, as explained in the accompanying annual report, we must highlight an additional year increase in own funds, as a result of the distribution to reserves of the result 2017, thus increasing the capacity of the ICF Group to increase its future activity.
-In relation to own funds, the historical generation of profits and the profile of investments allow 2018 to close with own funds of 865 million euros and a consolidated solvency ratio of 39.75%, higher than the year 2017 and well above the minimum required by the regulator:
+On the other hand, the increase in equity, as a result of the proposed distribution to reserves of the 2019 result, should be highlighted once again, thus increasing the ICF Group's capacity to increase its future activity.
+Thus, the ICF Group closes 2019 with consolidated equity of EUR 8730 million and a consolidated solvency ratio of 46.80%, higher than in 2018 and well above the minimum required by the regulator:

 Consolidated Solvency ratio (Basel III)

-2018 2018 2017 Minimum required by regulator
+2019 2018 Minimum required by the regulator

-39.75% 38.30% 9.875%
+46.8% 39.75% 10.5%

-\ Source: Basel III and Law 10/2014 on ordination, supervision and solvency of credit entities.
+^{} Source: Basel III and Law 10/2014 on ordination, supervision and solvency of credit entities.